 Both nymphs and adults suck sap from stems, branches, and trunks.
 When large numbers of these insects start feeding on plants, it can reduce the vigor of the plants.
 Their feeding can also cause dieback on branches.
 The damage they cause while feeding (they have a piercing-sucking mouthpart) also creates an opening for pathogens to get into plants and cause disease.

-In addition to their feeding damage, spotted lanternflies produce a lot of honeydew (a sticky, sugary substance excreted/pooped out by some insect).
+In addition to their feeding damage, spotted lanternflies produce a lot of honeydew (a sticky, sugary substance excreted/pooped out by some insects).
 Sooty mold may then start to grow on this honeydew.
 While sooty mold does not feed on the plant itself, it can block light from reaching the leaves and reduce photosynthesis, further weakening the plant.

 Their preferred host is tree of heaven, which wouldn’t necessarily be bad if they were the only plants they fed on since these trees can be invasive themselves.
 Unfortunately for us, spotted lanternflies will feed on over 100 different species of woody plants (trees and vines).
 Some of the other plants that spotted lanternflies will feed on include some economically important plants like grapes, hops, apples, stone fruit, black cherry, maples, tulip poplar, walnut, and willow.
+Fortunately, researchers at Penn State University have found that spotted lanternflies may not damage forest or ornamental trees as much as previously feared.

 Where did they come from?

-There is one generation of spotted lanternfly each year.
+There is one generation of spotted lanternflies each year.
 Spotted lanternflies will overwinter in the egg stage, and the nymphs will hatch in spring and early summer and begin feeding.
 They will go through four instars (stages) before developing into adults, usually in late July.
 The adults can often be found in large groups on tree of heaven & grapes but will disperse when it comes time to lay eggs.

 Females will begin to lay eggs in September and can continue laying them until late November or early December.
 They will lay masses of 30- 50 eggs on various surfaces such as tree bark, stones, metal, and outdoor furniture and then cover them with a gray, waxy coating.
 It is believed that each female will lay at least two of these masses.
 As time goes on, the waxy coating may begin to crack and look like dried mud.
 The eggs will then start to hatch in May.